mmguero/cleanvid/README.md

 * [delegator.py](https://github.com/kennethreitz/delegator.py) developer Kenneth Reitz and contributors
 * [pysrt](https://github.com/byroot/pysrt) developer Jean Boussier and contributors
 * [subliminal](https://github.com/Diaoul/subliminal) developer Antoine Bertin and contributors

-## Disclaimers

-By using cleanvid you understand and agree that its author(s) are in no way responsible for your actions.
-If cleanvid borks your system, or if you download a "pirated" movie and SWAT team of the copyright office of your respective nation busts down your door with a flash-bang grenade, or if cleanvid censors too much or too little and your feelings get hurt, or whatever, well, that's on you, dog.